 When should I feel my baby move?

 Most people are first aware of their baby moving when they are 18-20 weeks pregnant.

 If this is your first pregnancy, you may not feel until you are more than 20 weeks pregnant.
 If you’ve been pregnant before, you may feel movements as early as 16 weeks.

 How often should my baby move?

 There is no set number of normal movements you should be feeling – every baby is different.
-Your baby will have their own pattern of movements that you should get to know.
+The important thing is to get to know your baby's usual movements from day to day.

 Why are my baby’s movements important?

 Feeling your baby move is a sign they are well.